 What is this aquatic robot?

-This aquatic robot, also called an Environmental Sampler Processor (ESP), is essentially a robot that can independently collect water samples from a body of water, quickly and accurately process them for DNA analysis, and reveal the presence of an invasive organism in the water.
+This aquatic robot, also called an Environmental Sampler Processor (ESP), is essentially a robot that can independently collect water samples, quickly and accurately process them for DNA analysis, and determine the presence of invasive organisms.

 Why is this important?

-The aquatic robot, or ESP, may allow scientists to conduct more frequent, accurate DNA testing of waterways on a lower budget while easing the burden of manual sampling and analysis.
+The aquatic robot, or ESP, allows scientists to conduct more accurate DNA tests at lower costs while easing the burden of manual sampling and analysis.

 Who created this aquatic robot?